 If you wonder which method is better for aging skin, from my experience, Chemical is always better than Mechanical or Physical.
 I feel that chemical exfoliation is better than mechanical exfoliation, especially for those with mature skin because it gives better results.

-It also triggers a better cell regrowth and helps remove wrinkles and pigmentation.
+It also triggers better cell regrowth and helps remove wrinkles and pigmentation.
 With facial skin growing delicate with time, abrasive exfoliants will only compromise the skin integrity and trigger some irritation and inflammation.

 How often should you exfoliate?